 The Orleans programming model is designed to guide the programmer down a path of likely success in scaling their application or service through several orders of magnitude.
 This is done by incorporating the proven best practices and patterns, and providing an efficient implementation of the lower level system functionality.
 Here are some key factors that enable scalability and performance of Orleans applications.

 Implicit fine grain partitioning of application state.
 By using actors as directly addressable entities, the programmer implicitly breaks down the overall state of their application.
-While the Orleans programming model does not prescribe how big or small an actor should be, in most cases it makes sense to have a relative large number of actors – millions or more – with each representing a natural entity of the application, such as a user account, a purchase order, etc. With actors being individually addressable and their physical location abstracted away by the runtime, Orleans has enormous flexibility in balancing load and dealing with hot spots in a transparent and generic way without any thought from the application developer.
+While the Orleans programming model does not prescribe how big or small an actor should be, in most cases it makes sense to have a relative large number of actors – millions or more – with each representing a natural entity of the application, such as a user account, a purchase order, etc. With actors being individually addressable and their physical location abstracted away by the runtime, Orleans has enormous flexibility in balancing load and dealing with hot spots in a transparent and generic way without any effort from the application developer.

 Adaptive resource management.
 With actors making no assumption about locality of other actors they interact with and because of the location transparency, the Orleans runtime can manage and adjust allocation of available HW resources in a very dynamic way by making fine grain decisions on placement/migration of actors across the compute cluster in reaction to load and communication patterns without failing incoming requests.
 By creating multiple replicas of a particular actor the runtime can increase throughput of the actor if necessary without making any changes to the application code.